 How well do you know your trash?
 How can your youth group become more eco-friendly on the congregational level?

-Lutherans Restoring Creation and Lutheran Community Foundation worked together to provide an exhibit about Trash at the National Youth Gathering.
+Lutherans Restoring Creation and Lutheran Community Foundation (now InFaith Community Foundation) worked together to provide an exhibit about Trash at the National Youth Gathering. (see above)

 Would you like to host a similar exhibit in your home congregation?

 Use our Know Trash No Trash Manual as a launching off point (this PDF can also be downloaded from the bottom of this page).

 Engaging young adults in conversations about faith and finance